jrwatson99/General-Datapath-Simulator/README.md

 ### Installing

-To test the current version of GDS, clone the repository and import to a Java IDE such as Eclipse or Intellij and target src/graphics/GUI.
+To run the current version of GDS, clone the repository and import into a Java IDE such as Eclipse or Intellij.
+Target src/graphics/GUI to run the correct process.

 ## Running the tests